TKO-Cuber/Gen-R8/README.md

   &nbsp;

+  ToDo list- will be checked off as time goes by

+  - Fix firmwares
+  - Add support for more devices
+  - Add support for verbose boot
+  - More customization
+  - Custom bootlogos
+  - Add tweaks to be pre-installed

 Oh yeah all credit to the respective owners for the tools (hfsplus, xpwntool, etc.) and to Saurik for Cydia.
 All credit to planetbeing for xpwn... check it out here- https://github.com/planetbeing/xpwn/blob/master/LICENSE It is licensed under GPL-3.0